apache/druid/docs/content/querying/dimensionspecs.md

 ### Bucket Extraction Function

-Bucket extraction funciton is used to bucket numerical values in each range of the given size by converting them to the same base value.
-Non numeric values are converted to empty strings.
+Bucket extraction function is used to bucket numerical values in each range of the given size by converting them to the same base value.
+Non numeric values are converted to null.

 * `size` : the size of the buckets (optional, default 1)
 * `offset` : the offset for the buckets (optional, default 0)